weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### April-2019 - #14605

-In HR Works payroll module, the details regarding the attendance such as overtime hours, shortage hours etc was not able to edit and the information from the attendance module was considered.
+In HROn payroll module, the details regarding the attendance such as overtime hours, shortage hours etc was not able to edit and the information from the attendance module was considered.
 Hence the client required to add a feature which enables to edit the attendance data if required from the payroll module and thus to calculate the payroll accurately.

 In order to achieve this, a new parameter is added in the PRL-1 Tab named OT Entry Batch for TAM Interface Employees.